nemethviktor/GeoTagNinja/readme.md

 - This is mentioned in Known Issues briefly but just to reiterate: if you have issues with file data not showing please try renaming/moving your files to a "simple" folder like "C:\temp" and make sure your file names don't contain umlauts, special characters and anything "odd".
 This is a limitation of exifTool.
 - This isn't GeoSetter.
 I've included the map/toponymy functionality because admittedly that's what I use.
 For the time being that's it.
 I am open to requests and commits/contributions from others.
 Admittedly I'd rather bug-hunt initially and then add in new stuff though.
 Probably the next step will be time zones and time-setting.
+- GPX/Track File Import is very experimental atm.
+Do report bugs please.
+This functionality is based on [this](https://exiftool.org/geotag.html) exifTool feature so please read as to what it can and can't do (mostly re: file types etc.).
 - My background is SQL and VBA development and contrary to the obvious I've never before written anything in C# or similar.
 This means that the code is probably a bit ugly, but it works.
 As for naming conventions, they've been "more or less" followed.
 An effort has been made.
 Classes are mostly okay-named and that's that.
 I'm aware.
 If someone wants to refactor the whole code, be my guest.
 - Again this isn't GeoSetter and I'm not the guy that wrote it and I don't have access to the source code of it.
 GeoSetter (I think) used DCRAW/libRAW to read RAW files.
 The advantage of that is there are native libraries for C# that hook DCRAW and it's fast AF.
 The disadvantage is that it has a comparatively limited range of file support, e.g. CR3s aren't supported and neither are some others.
 GTN uses exifTool for everything, which supports a lot more extensions but it has to be called externally each time the user interacts with a file or folder.
 The most visible disadvantage of this is that it takes a second (or two or three or five) to load up exifTool and the app may appear non-responsive when entering a folder.
 - I have tried to test reasonably thoroughly but bugs probably remain.